cardano-foundation/CIPs/CIP-1694/README.md

 (after the bootstrap phase) unless the stake is delegated to a DRep (including the two special cases, namely 'Abstain' and 'No confidence').

+### Changelog

+#### Changes post Longmont workshop (March 2023)

+* Thank the workshop attendees.
+* We have added Constitutional Committee terms.
+* Two new "pre-defined" DRep options: abstain and no confidence.
+* New "Info" governance action.
+* Use the most recent DRep stake distribution for ratification.
+  This means that if ever your DRep votes how you do not like, you can immediately make yourself a DRep and vote how you want.
+* Escrow some ADA from the current treasury for potential future DRep incentives.
+* Remove the tiered treasury actions in favor of something adaptive (so the "yes" threshold would depend on:
+    1) how much ada,
+    2) how high the registered voting stake, and maybe
+    3) how much ada is released every epoch
+* Split the protocol parameter updates into four groups: network, economic, technical, and governmental.
+* Most governmental actions can be enacted (upon ratification) right away.
+All but: protocol parameters and hard forks.
+* Remove "one action per type per epoch" restriction in favor of tracking the last action ID of each type, and including this in the action.
+* No AVST.
+* Bootstrap phase: Until X% of ADA is registered to vote or Y epochs have elapsed, only parameter changes and hard forks can happen.
+  PP changes just need CC quorum, HFs need CC and SPOs.
+  After the bootstrap phase, we put in place the incentive to keep low DReps, but this mechanism **automatically** relaxes.
+* New plutus script purpose for DReps.
+* Multiple treasury withdrawals in one epoch.
+* A section on the recursive problem of "how do we ratify this CIP".
+* Changes to the local state-query protocol.
+* New ideas, time permitting:
+  * Weigh SPO stake vote by pledge somehow.
+  * DReps can specify which other DRep gets their delegators in the event that they retire.
+  * Reduced government action deposit if one member of the CC signs off on it (which presumably means it has gone through some process).
+  * Include hash of (future) genesis configuration within HF proposal.

+#### Changes post Edinburgh workshop (July 2023)

+* Add proposal policy, which can control what treasury withdrawals and protocol parameter changes are allowed.
+* Remove dropping of governance actions.
+The only effect this has is that in case a no confidence action passes, actions stay around.
+However, only new committee proposals that have been designed to build on top of that no confidence action can be enacted.
+If a new committee gets elected while some of those actions haven't expired, those actions can be ratified but the new committee has to approve them.
+* All governance actions are enacted one epoch after they are ratified.
+* Move post-bootstrapping restrictions into 'Other Ideas'.
+* Add a section on different deposit amounts to 'Other Ideas'.
+* Add a section for a minimum AVS to 'Other Ideas'.
+* Rename some protocol parameters.
+* Rename `TALLY` to `GOV`.
+* Turn the Constitution into an anchor.
+* Rework which anchors are required and which are optional.
+* Clean up various inconsistencies and leftovers from older versions.

 ## Path to Active

 ### Acceptance Criteria